shyamjisingh/calculater/README.md

 # calculater
-it is my first project
+it is my first project\
+AUTHOR- shyam ji singh